Loading...

 It depends on a few things, including the duration of your course, the complexity of the study content, and the university you study with.

-The cost of your postgraduate nursing degree could range from $4,500 for a short graduate certificate to $35,000 for an advanced masters degree.
+The cost of your nursing course could range from $4,500 for a short graduate certificate to $35,000 for an advanced masters degree.
 However, all online postgraduate courses available through us are covered by FEE-HELP.
 This means that if you’re eligible, you won’t have to pay the cost of your course upfront.

 How do I enrol?